 Originating in Wuhan, China, coronavirus spread quickly across the globe and was recognized as a pandemic by the World Health Organization (WHO) on 11 March 2020.

 As of 24 March, more than 417,000 cases of COVID-19 have been reported in more than 190 countries and territories, resulting in more than 18,500 deaths.

-Though this case is getting a lot of media attention, it’s simply the beginning.
-There will be other cases and there will be plenty of them because this disease has already shown that it’s swift, deadly and can cross boundaries.
+Though this latest pandemic is getting a lot of media attention, it’s simply the beginning.
+There will be other pandemics in the future that are swift, deadly and can cross boundaries.

 Assurances are continually being made by those in charge because they don’t want to create a widespread panic.
 And you shouldn’t panic.
 But neither should you sit back and simply hope for the best.

 You need to be prepared and take charge of your own protection and preventative care.
 Besides making sure that you have a respirator mask and goggles, you also need to have a ready supply of gloves.

 But not those flimsy household gloves that you can buy in a grocery store.
 Those barely hold up at all and they tear much too easily to offer any kind of decent protection.

 You need heavy duty gloves that are made to exam standards.
 That’s why the Dynarex gloves are in high demand.
 Anyone can use these gloves – even those who have a latex sensitivity.

 They don’t contain the rubber proteins that can bother some people.
 These are large size and come in a box of 100.
 Nitrile gloves are stronger than the vinyl gloves.

 In fact, this brand is so strong, they can even handle the stress of difficult jobs such as working on automobiles – and they’re designed to be used in households, for medical use and outdoor use.